Ignatius Persico: Roman Curia

-The pope then sent Persico to serve as apostolic delegate to Ireland, then a part of the United Kingdom.
-The Vatican was concerned about the ties between the Irish clergy and the Irish nationalist movement.
+The pope then sent Persico to serve as apostolic delegate to Ireland, then a part of the United Kingdom; he was to evaluate the ties between the Irish clergy and the Irish nationalist movement.
 Persico quickly realized that he needed to consider the history of Ireland in addition to current politics and delayed his report to analyze it.
 At that time, the Irish National League was promoting the Plan of Campaign, a political strategy to force English absentee landlords to lower the rents charged to financially strapped Irish tenant farmers.